ValMilkevich/code-conf.com/_events/code-alliance-5th.md

 17:30
 **End of program @ Grundfos** We go together to Aarhus (we'll arrange joint transportation).
 19:00
-**Meal, drinks and leisure time**  Somewhere in Aarhus - so book you hotel there.
+**Meal, drinks and leisure time**  Somewhere in Aarhus - so book your hotel there.
 It ends when it ends!
 {:.agenda-formatter}

 {% include meetup/join-us.html header="Reserve your seat today" button-txt="Register" link=page.button_link color=page.color %}